 The combination of cloud-to-ground and in-cloud lightning is called total lightning.

 Total lightning is present during every thunderstorm.
 In the year 2017 alone, Earth Networks detected 106,348,251 total lightning strikes.
 Each one of those strikes had the potential to do damage, injure, and even kill.

 What Type of Damage can Thunderstorms Cause?

-Obviously, thunderstorms can cause a lot of damage.
-Lightning strikes, wind gusts, hail, and driving rain are all very powerful forces of nature.
+Thunderstorms can cause a lot of damage.
+Lightning strikes, wind gusts, hail, and driving rain are all powerful forces of nature.

 The obvious risk of lightning strikes is that they can injure or kill people.
 However, lightning can also do the same to animals.
 Cloud-to-ground strikes can also start fires, break tree branches, and cause power outages.

-A wind gust during a thunderstorm can be more than 120 mph.
+A wind gust during a thunderstorm can be over 120 mph.
 Strong wind gusts can cause a lot of damage because they can blow debris like trees, dumpsters, and recreational equipment around like tumbleweeds.
-When objects become airborne or unstable due to the wind, they can cause damage to power lines, homes, and businesses.
+When objects become airborne or unstable because of the wind, they can cause damage to power lines, homes, and businesses.
 Tornadoes can destroy all but the best-built structures.

 Hail is also another condition during thunderstorms that can cause damage.
-Depending on its size, hail can damage cars and homes as well as injure and even kill animals and people.
+Depending on its size, hail can damage cars and homes and injure and even kill animals and people.